Justus von Liebig: Plant nutrition

 Liebig's difficulties in reconciling theory and practice reflected that the real world of agriculture was more complex than was at first realized.
 By the publication of the seventh German edition of Agricultural Chemistry he had moderated some of his views, admitting some mistakes and returning to the position that nitrogen-based fertilizers were beneficial or even necessary.He was instrumental in the use of guano for nitrogen.
-In 1863 he published the book "Es ist ja die Spitze meines lebens" in which he revised his early perceptions, now appreciating soil life and in particular the biological N fixation.
+In 1863 he published the book "Es ist ja die Spitze meines lebens" in which he revised his early perceptions, now appreciating soil life and in particular the biological nitrogen fixation.
 Nitrogen fertilizers are now widely used throughout the world, and their production is a substantial segment of the chemical industry.